Back to All Posts

 Some side effects could mimic other conditions, including dementia.
 A sudden change in physical or cognitive status with the addition of a new medication could result as well.

-Medications can be affected by food and beverages and supplements, altering the absorption of a medication.
+Medications can be affected by food and beverages and other supplements, altering the medication’s absorption capability.
 For example, grapefruit juice can change the effects of certain drugs.
 Smoking, drinking, dietary changes or viral infections can also affect how the body handles a medication.

 It is important to take medications exactly as prescribed, and to consult frequently with a pharmacist and/or physician if there are any questions or concerns.